-AND PHILOSOPHY.
-Collected writings of Marx and Engels, edited by Lewis S. Feuer.
-Paper. \$1.45.
-THE GENERAL HISTORY OF SOCIALISM AND SOCIAL STRUG-GLES, by M. Beer.
-Five volumes bound in two.
-List. \$12.50; special.
+\$5.50.
 THE HISTORY OF THE HAY-MARKET AFFAIR, by Henry David.
 A conscientious study of one of America's most famous labor cases.
 Cloth.
 List, \$6.75; special, \$5.50.
-Books by Leon Trotsky: THE FIRST FIVE YEARS OF THE COMMUNIST INTERNATION.
-AL. Two volumes.
-Cloth, Special for the holidaya: \$5.50.
+Books by Leon Trotsky: THE COMMUNIST INTERNATION-AL. Two volumes.
+Cloth.
+Special

+for the holidays: \$5.50.
 LENIN.
-A reprint just released of the famous sketches, anecdotes and memories written by Trotsky after the death of his comrade-in-arms Cloth \$2.95.
+A reprint just released of the famous sketches, anecdotes and memories written by Trotsky after the death of his comrade-in-arms.
+Cloth. \$2.95.
 STALIN.
 A biography.
 Cloth. \$3.50; paper, \$1.95.
 TROTSKY'S DIARY IN EXILE: 1935.
 Holiday price: \$3.50.
-LITERATURE AND REVOLU-TION.
+LITERATURE AND REVOLU-

+TION.
 Cloth.
 List, \$3.75; special,

 cialist Workers party tells about

 the difficult early days in the

 struggle to build a revolutionarysocialist party in America.
 Cloth,

-STRUGGLE FOR A PROLETAR
+STRUGGLE FOR A PROLETAR-

 IAN PARTY.
 Documents written in

 the fight against the anti-Soviet

 faction headed by Shachtman and

 Burnham.
 A must for students of

-socialist politics.
-Cloth, \$2.75; pa-

 THE DEVELOPMENT OF THE

 UNADDRESSED LETTERS and

 FOUNDATIONS OF CHRISTIAN-

 ITY, by Karl Kautsky.
 Cloth.
 List,

-\$5.50; special, \$3.
 THOMAS MORE AND HIS

 UTOPIA, by Karl Kautsky.
 Cloth.